Charge Transfer and Zhang-Rice Singlet Bands in the Nickelate Superconductor $\mathrm{La_3Ni_2O_7}$ under Pressure: Results

-\textit{Charge transfer insulator-} We now focus on the metal- insulator transition in the 11-band Hubbard model.
-Fig.~\ref{fig:cti} displays the hole filling per Ni-$d$ orbital $n_h$ as a function of hole chemical potential $\mu_h \equiv - \mu$.
-As one can see that the DQMC result (dots) of $n_h$ exhibit an inflection point around $n_h =1$ ( $\mu_h \sim -1.6$) with small values of compressibility $ \partial n_h / \partial \mu_h$, implying the forming of a charge gap.
-CDMFT result are obtained at lower temperatures (diamonds), where one indeed see a flat plateau in the $n_h$ curve between $\mu_h \in (-1.6 \sim -2.4)$, indicating the opening of a charge gap at half-filling.
-In Fig.\ref{fig:cti}, DQMC and CDMFT results at the same temperature $T=0.3$ are shown to be in good agreement.
-To understand the nature of this insulating behavior, we further study how the hole concentration changes in different orbitals as a function $\mu_h $ in the Inset of Fig.~\ref{fig:cti}.
-In other words, as chemical potential $\mu_h$ is increased from the half-filling value $\mu_h \sim -1.6$, holes can be added into different Ni-$d$ and O-$p$ orbitals of the system, which is denoted by $\Delta n^{\alpha}_h$ in the Inset of Fig.~\ref{fig:cti}.
-As one can see that the doped holes go primarily to the oxygen orbitals, which unambiguously points to the charge-transfer nature of the insulating state at half-filling of this system.
-Similar to cuprates~\cite{kowalski2021oxygen}, here $\dx$ orbital also has a sizable portion of the doped holes.
-It is remarkable that, however, the hole content of $\dz$ orbital almost do not change with $\mu_h$ for $\mu_h < 0$ ( or for hole doping $p \lesssim 22\%$ ).
-We note that in cuprates, a smaller portion of holes residing on cations in general indicates a larger superexchange and higher superconducting $T_c$~\cite{ruan2016relationship,kowalski2021oxygen}.
+We now focus on the metal- insulator transition in the 11-band Hubbard model.
+Fig.~\ref{fig:cti}A displays the hole concentration per $d$ orbital $n_h$ as a function of hole chemical potential $\mu_h \equiv - \mu$.
+As one can see that the DQMC result (dots) of $n_h$ at $T=0.3$ exhibits almost a plateau at $n_h =1$ ( $\mu_h \sim -1.6$) with a vanishing compressibility $ \partial n_h / \partial \mu_h$, suggesting the opening of a charge gap at half-filling.
+CDMFT result on the imaginary part of the self-energies obtained at lower temperature shown in Fig.~\ref{fig:cti}B also points to the insulating nature of the 11-band Hubbard model at half-filling.
+To understand the nature of this insulating state, we further study how the hole/electron concentration changes in different orbitals as a function of chemical potentials in Fig.~\ref{fig:cti}C and Fig.~\ref{fig:cti}D respectively.
+In other words, as hole chemical potential $\mu_h \equiv -\mu$ and electron chemical potential $\mu_e \equiv \mu$ are increased from their half-filled values $ \mu_h = -\mu_e \sim -1.6$, holes/electrons can be added into different Ni-$d$ and O-$p$ orbitals of the system, which is denoted by $\Delta n^{\alpha}_{e/h}$ in Fig.~\ref{fig:cti}C and Fig.~\ref{fig:cti}D. As one can see that the doped holes go primarily to the oxygen $p-$ orbitals (Fig.~\ref{fig:cti}D), while the doped electrons reside mainly on the nickel $d-$ orbitals (Fig.~\ref{fig:cti}C), which unambiguously indicates the charge-transfer nature~\cite{zsa1985} of the insulating state of this system at half-filling.
+Similar to cuprates~\cite{kowalski2021oxygen}, here $\dx$ orbital has a sizable portion of doped holes in the case of hole doping ($\mu_h > -1.6$).
+It is remarkable that, as shown in Fig.~\ref{fig:cti}D, $\Delta n^{\alpha}_{h}$ of $\dz$ orbital are much smaller than that of $\dx$ orbital in the hole doped regime at given $\mu_h$, reflecting the fact the $\dz$ orbital is more strongly correlated than the $\dx$ orbital at hole doping.
+See more discussions below.
+We note that in cuprates, a smaller portion of holes residing on cations in general indicates a larger superexchange coupling~\cite{ruan2016relationship,kowalski2021oxygen}.